Local Minimum Wage

 According to state statute, the Boulder County Commissioners only have the authority to establish a local minimum wage in unincorporated Boulder County.
 The commissioners are committed to working with municipal governments within Boulder County to establish one minimum wage for the whole county.

-The Cities of Boulder, Lafayette, Longmont, Louisville and the Town of Erie are collectively exploring a potential increase to the local minimum wage in their respective communities.
+The Cities of Boulder, Lafayette, Longmont, Louisville and the Town of Erie collectively explored a potential increase to the local minimum wage in their respective communities.
+In 2024, the City of Boulder approved a local minimum wage.

 Yes, the local minimum wage applies to all businesses regardless of the number of employees.